Short Mat Players Tour: Current Ranking Singles Events

+Past Ranking Singles Events

 Order of Merit

 The Order of Merit is produced from the six ranking events on the Short Mat Players Tour.
 The player ranked number 1 at the end of the season is awarded the Short Mat Players Tour Order of Merit sponsored by Henselite Bowls UK.

 The short mat players tour events also feature Short Mat Bowls' only world rankings table, with a rolling two year ranking system in place.
 This is the only world ranking system in place in short mat bowls.

 World Cup

 Starting in 2015, the Short Mat Players' Tour created a "World Cup", which would contain teams of four, representing each country.
 The highest ranked four players from each competing country would then represent the team for the world cup.
 In the first season, in 2015, the event was made up of three groups of three, but was later played in more traditional groups of four.
 Unlike other world championships, the events feature a "rest of world" team, due to the lack of players from certain countries (such as Germany, India or Italy), but players still need to be placed in the top four of players that are eligible.
 All games in the world cup are the same as that of the tour, games of singles.